 Chronic dehydration is a dangerous medical condition that wreaks havoc on the human body.
 When left untreated, it can lead to a variety of secondary health complications ranging from heart murmurs to a compromised immune system.
 Your senior loved one should be able to avoid most of those symptoms as long as you recognize the early warning signs and immediately take steps to rehydrate him or her.

 One of the most important duties of caregiving is keeping an eye on your loved one’s cognitive health.
 A sudden decrease in mental functioning could be a sign your loved one is severely dehydrated.
 When the body doesn’t have an ample supply of water, it won’t be able to pump enough red blood cells to the brain.
 A dehydrated senior might have a difficult time figuring out a simple task or holding a conversation if he or she is dehydrated.
 These mental issues are often accompanied by physical symptoms such as dizziness and difficulty walking.

 Professional caregivers can watch out for signs of dehydration and ensure seniors maintain healthy hydration levels.
-In Palm Harbor, home care providers can benefit aging adults in a variety of ways.
+In Clearwater, home care providers can benefit aging adults in a variety of ways.
 From cooking nutritious meals to offering timely medication reminders, the dedicated caregivers at Home Care Assistance are available to help your elderly loved one 24 hours a day, 7 days a week.

 Changes in Bathroom Habits